thepassle/passle-courses/README.md

 </html>
 ```

+> Update: It has since been brought to my attention that environment variables prefixed with `PUBLIC_` are exposed to the client.
+Alternatively, I could have used the [`define:vars`](https://docs.astro.build/en/reference/directives-reference/#definevars) Template Directive.

 ### Redirect with error message

 In some of my route handlers, I have to handle quite some error cases.
 Instinctively, I tried to do something like: